 Crime levels remain high and police capacity is low.
 There are regular armed and violent robberies against businesses and individuals.
 There is a risk of passers-by being caught up in such incidents - the Police tend to respond with firearms if shot at or threatened.
-There were 512 robberies under arms during the period January to October 2012 (a 15% increase from 2011).
-And in the same period 114 murders took place (in a country with a population of just over 750,000).
+At the end of September 2015 armed robbery was up by 3% in comparison to the same period in 2014, and in the same period 114 murders took place (in a country with a population of just over 750,000).

 Many of the crimes in Guyana are common to countries with wide gaps in wealth and where the perception is that all foreigners are wealthy.
 Muggings have taken place in broad daylight.
 Burglary and theft from cars are commonplace.
 Take sensible precautions to protect yourself and your belongings.
 Try to avoid showing obvious signs of wealth.